vkovrigin/py-umi/README.md

 [![Build status](https://travis-ci.org/vkovrigin/universa.svg?master)](https://travis-ci.org/vkovrigin/universa)

-This is an under-construction official python package from [Universa](https://universablockchain.com) to facilitate access to the Java library using Universa's UMI protocol.
+This is an under-construction official Python package from [Universa](https://universablockchain.com) to facilitate access to the Java library using Universa's UMI protocol.

 ## Installation

-### Prerequisites

-JVM v1.8.* must be installed.

 ### Installation